asmit27rai/kubestellar/test/performance/latency-controller/README.md

 ```

 ### Step 2: Configure Latency Controller

+The latency-collector resources need to be applied in the **namespace associated with the WDS space** where the KubeStellar controller will be deployed.
+For example, if your WDS space is `wds1`, then the namespace will be `wds1-system`.
 ```bash
 # 1. Create latency-collector service
 sed s/%WDS%/wds1/g configuration/latency-collector-svc.yaml | kubectl -n wds1-system apply -f -